sysilviakim/surveyML/README.md

 ### Specification 3 details

-Specification 3 included views on 7 social issues, 9 economic issues, 4 policies related to immigration.
+Specification 3 included views on 7 social issues, 9 economic issues, and 4 policies related to immigration.
 Although some additional policy questions are asked on some Nationscape waves, we choose the policies are included frequently, in order to maximize coverage.

 | Issue                                                                              | Variable name          |